 Issued and configured the correct bot token for the LINE Messaging API (the old token belonged to a bot for a different service).

-Added LINE Login screen to My Page (displays login UI instead of redirecting when not logged in).
+Added a LINE Login screen to My Page (displays login UI instead of redirecting when not logged in).

-Results in Numbers
+Results in Numbers:

 Cloud Run Deployments: 2 (Rev18 → Rev19)

-XServer Deployments: 4 (index.html × 3 + mypage.html × 1)
+XServer Deployments: 4 (index.html x 3 + mypage.html x 1)

 Problems Solved: 4 layers (Authentication Header / CTA Flow / Bot Token / Login Flow)

-Skipped verification when setting up tokens.
+Skipped verification when configuring the token

-What Happened:
+What happened:

 Cause:

-Lesson Learned:
+Lesson learned:

 My explanations were too verbose and confused my partner.

-What Happened:
+What happened:

 Cause:

-Lesson Learned:
+Lesson learned:

-The Reality of Vibe Coding
+The Reality of Vibecoing

-Human x AI Partnership
+Human x AI Tag Team

-Antigravity + Claude Code Utilization Points
+Antigravity + Claude Code Usage Points

 Project Progress

-Today’s Milestones
+Today’s Milestones:

 Login screen added to My Page.

-Paid reading increased to 1200 characters.
+Paid appraisal content increased to 1200 characters.

-Next Milestones
+Next Milestones:

-Configure Carousel Image URLs.
+Configure carousel image URLs.

-Add DB column (for sending status management).
+Add DB columns (for send status management).

 Towards Launch